Dust destruction by the supernova remnant forward shock in a turbulent interstellar medium: Results

-Compared to the low density ISM, the filaments in the intermediate density transonic and supersonic cases have a higher number density, mostly on the order of \unit[1000]{cm$^{-3}$}.
+Compared to the low-density ISM, the filaments in the intermediate-density transonic and supersonic cases have a higher number density, mostly on the order of \unit[1000]{cm$^{-3}$}.
 Thus, they can better withstand the forward shock that itself is generally more decelerated due to the higher average ISM density.
 When the filaments are encountered by the forward shock, they are not immediately destroyed, but partly swept up and dragged along with the shock, so that a thin and dense shell-like structure can form, which can cool down more efficiently (see Fig.~\ref{fig:all_sims_10kyr}).
-However, most of the filaments are still eventually destroyed, leaving behind finger-like structures that expand into the ejecta, similar to Fig.~\ref{fig:zoom_fingers}, and high density cloudlets.
+However, most of the filaments are still eventually destroyed, leaving behind finger-like structures that expand into the ejecta, similar to Fig.~\ref{fig:zoom_fingers}, and high-density cloudlets.

 Because of the longer filament survival times and the lower penetration velocity, the dust is shielded much better in the dense regions of the higher Mach number cases, independent of the dust species, as shown in Fig.~\ref{fig:destr_results_same_density_different_M}.
 Thus, we can observe a large difference in dust destruction efficiencies between homogeneous and strongly turbulent ISM of up to 34\% for the silicate grain simulations and 31\% for the carbonaceous grain simulations, decreasing with Mach number to 0.9\% dust destruction difference with silicates and 0.6\% difference with carbonaceous grains.
-As a result, also less dust mass is being destroyed by the SNR in the higher Mach number simulations, although it expands to larger sizes.
+As a result, also less dust mass is destroyed by the SNR in the higher Mach number simulations, although it expands to larger sizes.

 At similar end shock velocities of \unit[387--390]{km\,s$^{-1}$} instead of similar end times, this trend remains visible and accounts for up to 39\% and 34\% of dust destruction difference for the silicate and carbonaceous grains, respectively (Appendix~\ref{sec:appendix-same_FS_v}).
-The amount of destroyed dust mass also has a larger spread between the Mach number cases and remains higher than in the low density ISM, however, the dust destruction difference between intermediate and low density ISM cases decreases slightly.
+The amount of destroyed dust mass also has a larger spread between the Mach number cases, and remains higher than in the low-density ISM; however, the dust destruction difference between intermediate- and low-density ISM cases decreases slightly.

 Although filaments are able to shield the dust from destruction, the SNR forward shock is strong enough to always destroy much more dust than \unit[1]{M$_\odot$} in the first \unit[10]{kyr}.
 Furthermore, the destruction efficiencies do not plateau yet, indicating that the dust is still rather efficiently destroyed at the end of our simulations.
 Thus, SNRs in this environment are net dust destroyers, even if the reverse shock would not destroy any produced dust and only the first \unit[10]{kyr} of evolution would be considered.